E-Scores for (In)Correctness Assessment of Generative Model Outputs: PROOFS

-where the equality $(i)$ is achieved by setting $\alpha$ to the smallest value such that the indicator function evaluates to 1, otherwise the term is 0.
-We are interested in upper bounding the above expectation by 1 to achieve \cref{eq:size_distortion}.
+where the equality $(i)$ is achieved by setting $\alpha$ to the smallest value for which the indicator function evaluates to 1, otherwise the whole term is 0.
+We are interested in upper bounding the above expectation by 1 to satisfy \cref{eq:size_distortion}.

-We plug-in the definition of our proposed e-scores from \cref{eq:e_score}.
-Note that our e-scores depend on the calibration prompts; we make this dependence explicit in the following.
-The worst-case size distortion simplifies to,
+Now, we use the definition of our proposed e-scores from \cref{eq:e_score}.
+Note that our e-scores depend on the calibration data; we will make this dependence explicit in the following.
+Then, the worst-case size distortion simplifies to,

 Note that for $a, b \in \mathds{R}_{\geq 0}$, the ratio $\nicefrac{a}{\rbr{a + b}}$ is a monotonically non-decreasing transformation of $a$ because the derivative with respect to $a$ (i.e., $\nicefrac{b}{\rbr{a + b}^{2}}$) is non-negative.
 Consequently, the above maximum is achieved at $f^{*} \rbr{x , \mathds{O} \rbr{x , g_{\pi} \rbr{x}}} = \max_{\rbr{\mathbf{y} , c} \in \mathds{O} \rbr{x , g_{\pi} \rbr{x}} : c = 0} f \rbr{x , \mathbf{y}}$.
 Therefore, the worst-case size distortion simplifies to,